-HU prohibits the following regarding alcohol usage, distribution, possession, and manufacturing:
+HU prohibits the following for students and employees regarding alcohol usage, distribution, possession, and manufacturing:

-- The possession and/or consumption of alcoholic beverages by persons under the age of twenty-one on property owned or controlled by HU or as part of any HU activity; - The intentional and knowing sale of, or intentional and knowing furnishing (as defined by Pennsylvania law) of alcoholic beverages to persons under the age of twenty-one or to persons obviously inebriated on property owned or controlled by HU or as part of any HU activity.
-Pennsylvania law currently defines "furnish" as "to supply, give, or provide to, or allow a minor to possess on premises or property owned or controlled by the person charged;"
+- The possession and/or consumption of alcoholic beverages by persons under the age of twenty-one on property owned or controlled by HU or as part of any HU activity; - The intentional and knowing sale of, or the intentional and knowing furnishing (as defined by Pennsylvania law) of alcoholic beverages to persons under the age of twenty-one or to persons obviously inebriated on property owned or controlled by HU or as part of any HU

-- The consumption of alcoholic beverages by any HU students and/or employees so as to adversely affect academic or job performance and/or endanger the physical well-being of other persons and/or oneself, and/or which leads to damage of property; and - The possession, sale, distribution, promotion or consumption of an alcoholic beverage in a manner that constitutes a violation of federal, state or local law, including the sale, directly or indirectly, of any alcoholic beverages at a premise or by an entity not licensed for such sales on property owned or controlled by HU or as part of any HU activity.
+- activity.
+Pennsylvania law currently defines "furnish" as "to supply, give, or provide to, or allow a minor to possess on premises or property owned or controlled by the person charged;" - The consumption of alcoholic beverages by any HU students or employees so as to adversely affect academic or job performance and/or endanger the physical well-being of other persons and/or oneself, and/or which leads to damage of HU property; and - The possession, sale, distribution, promotion, or consumption of an alcoholic beverage in a manner that constitutes a violation of federal, state, or local law, including the direct or indirect sale or furnishing of any alcoholic beverages at a premise or by an entity not licensed for such sales on property owned or controlled by HU or as part of any HU activity.

 In cases of intoxication and/or alcohol poisoning, the primary concern is the health and safety of the individual(s) involved.
-An individual is strongly encouraged to call for medical assistance when needed or for anyone who is dangerously intoxicated.
-No student seeking medical treatment for a medical emergency involving alcohol will be subject to HU discipline for the sole violation of using or possessing alcohol.
-This policy shall extend to another student seeking help for the intoxicated student.
+An individual is strongly encouraged to call for medical assistance for anyone who is dangerously intoxicated or appears in medical distress.
+No student seeking medical treatment or emergency assistance for any medical emergency involving alcohol will be subject to HU discipline for the sole violation of using or possessing alcohol.